Hylozoic/hylo-evo/CONTRIBUTING.md

 ### Steps to get involved:
 - Join the [Building Hylo](https://www.hylo.com/groups/building-hylo/join/RcDe6vcG7u) group, our open source community for people co-creating Hylo!
-- Reach out to Hylo's tech lead Tibet Sprague to say hi: tibet [at] terran [dot] io
+- Reach out to Hylo's tech lead Tibet Sprague to say hi: tibet [at] hylo [dot] com
 - Set up your development environment: Follow the READMEs in [hylo-evo](https://github.com/Hylozoic/hylo-evo) and [hylo-node](https://github.com/Hylozoic/hylo-node)
 - Watch the developer onboarding recording (link coming soon!)
-- Check out the [Project board](https://github.com/orgs/Hylozoic/projects/1) and look for tickets with Good First Ticket label
+- Check out the [Project board](https://github.com/orgs/Hylozoic/projects/1) and look for tickets with [Good First Ticket](https://github.com/Hylozoic/hylo-evo/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+first+ticket%22) label
 - If you get stuck, please reach out for support by sending Tibet a DM on Hylo

 ### How to make a pull request